shivam091/personal-blog/about.markdown

 {% svg stretchy-guy %}

-I’m a software engineer, freelancer, and lifelong learner passionate about building clean, scalable web solutions.
-I contribute to open-source, embrace minimalism in code and life, and stay curious about emerging tech.
+I’m **Harshal Ladhe**, a software engineer, freelancer, and lifelong learner passionate about building **clean, scalable web solutions**.
+I contribute to open-source, embrace **minimalism in code and life**, and stay curious about emerging tech.

-- 🔧 Currently building my personal portfolio site
+- 🔧 Currently working as a **Freelance Software Developer**
-- 📘 Learning RSpec & Capybara for advanced testing
+- 📘 **Learning** Advanced Web Design, **React JS**, and **Python**
 - 🤝 Open to collaboration on Ruby on Rails open-source projects
 - 🧠 Looking for mentorship and support in back-end development

+## Career & Experience

+I earned my **Master's in Computer Science** from the **University of Mumbai (SIES College)** in 2013 and began my professional career as a Software Developer in 2014.

+Over the past 5+ years, I've gained hands-on experience in **full-stack development** and have built expertise across the entire application lifecycle, from design and coding to code reviews, optimizations, and testing.

+* **Freelance (Current):** Providing end-to-end web application development services.
+* **ProtonsHub Technologies Pvt.
+Ltd.:** Gained significant experience working on professional projects.
+* **Core Tech Stack:** Ruby on Rails, Java, RSpec, Redis, Sidekiq, HTML, CSS, Vanilla JavaScript, and jQuery.

+I am continuously enhancing my skillset, often through external training, to stay updated with modern development practices, focusing on web design, React JS, and Python.

 ## GitHub Statistics